 In 2013, the OSCE continued to provide practical assistance to participating States.
 As shown in the report, the OSCE was able to respond to the assistance requests and to assist the participating States in removing the risks and in building or strengthening their national capacities.
-This is achieved by providing expertise, mobilizing both technical and financial resources, and implementing projects, implemented in coincluding those other operation with international organizations.
+This is achieved by providing expertise, mobilizing both technical and financial resources, and implementing projects, including those implemented in co-operation with other international organizations.